pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 $$ gdp_{t} = \beta_{gdp1} \cdot gdp_{t-1} + \beta_{gdp2} \cdot gdp_{t-2} +  \beta_{cons1} \cdot cons_{t-1} + \beta_{cons2} \cdot cons_{t-2}  + \epsilon_{gdp}$$
 $$ cons_{t} = \beta_{cons1} \cdot cons_{t-1} + \beta_{cons2} \cdot cons_{t-2} +  \beta_{gdp1} \cdot gdp_{t-1} + \beta_{gdp2} \cdot gdp_{t-2}  + \epsilon_{cons}$$

-In this manner we can see that if we can estimate the $\beta$ terms we have an estimate for the bi-directional effects of each variable on the other.
+In this way we can see that if we can estimate the $\beta$ terms we have an estimate for the bi-directional effects of each variable on the other.
 This is a useful feature of the modelling.
 In what follows i should stress that i'm not an economist and I'm aiming to show only the functionality of these models not give you a decisive opinion about the economic relationships determining Irish GDP figures.

 ### Creating some Fake Data